 Meeting for Worship is currently held weekly at Usk prison in a pleasant ante-room adjoining the Chaplain’s office.
 Sally Mason describes a typical meeting.
 All prisoner names have been changed.

 Mission in Australia: James Backhouse and George Washington Walker

 These nineteenth century Quaker missionaries travelled extensively throughout Australia, where they reported on conditions in the penal colonies and aboriginal settlements.
-Their six-year mission helped Quakerism take root in Australia. they also visited Mauritius and South Africa.
+Their six-year mission helped Quakerism take root in Australia.
 Australian Friends’ annual Backhouse lecture commemorates James Backhouse.

 Paul Funnell recounts his experience of being a Quaker Prison Chaplain in a low security all male prison in the UK.
 The prison prepares offenders near the end of their sentences, for the outside world.
 In his two and a half years, he believes he really helped five offenders, whom he met and worked with regularly during that time.

 Many Quakers have worked within the criminal justice system, both as sentencers and as practitioners in prison systems.